NancyFx/Nancy.Bootstrappers.Windsor/readme.md

 Fortunately Windsor has something different, a `PerWebRequestLifestyle` which automagically disposes of instances when the web request ends.
 Unfortunately it only works with ASP.NET.

+If you are not using ASP.NET it will automatically fall back to a transient lifestyle however this has not been tested and may result in memory leaks.
+If you have problems please file an issue and I will look into it.

 You will need to add the following module to your web config however:

 ```xml